anthonycgalea/Scouting-App-Mobile/docs/app-structure.md

 1. **Login** – `/auth/login` renders `LoginScreen`, presenting a mocked OAuth button.
 Successful login updates both the authentication state and the default organization selection.
-2. **Drawer** – Authenticated users are redirected to the drawer (`/(drawer)`), which lists Pit Scout, Match Scout, App Settings, User Settings, and Organization Select.
+2. **Drawer** – Authenticated users are redirected to the drawer (`/(drawer)`), which lists Pit Scout, Match Scout, App Settings, and Organization Select.
 The drawer supports both burger-menu toggles and swipe gestures.
 3. **Feature Screens** – Each drawer route renders a dedicated screen component from `app/screens/`, keeping UI and feature logic co-located.